SabalNiroula/Project-Portfolio/Machine Learning Projects/Image classification Project/README.md

 - Can be useful in early disease detection and effective disease management
 - The dataset used is publicly available and can be used to reproduce the results
-- The model is trained and tested on multiple architectures and the best one is deployed The model is deployed on the cloud and can be accessed via API.
+- The model is trained and tested on multiple architectures and the best one is deployed